AustinH1131/Django_Trash_Collector/README.md

 - Trash has not yet been picked up today

-(10 points): As a registered employee, I want a button/link displayed with each pickup in my daily list that I can click to “confirm” a pickup.
+(10 points): As a registered employee, I want a button/link displayed with each pickup in my daily list that I can click to “confirm” a pickup. ------Finish------

 (5 points): As a registered employee, I want all confirmed pickups to have a charge of $20 applied to the customer.